inf112-v19/Sky7/README.md

 - ProgramDeck
     - Test that the values of ProgramDeck matches the number of different cards as shown in the rulebook
+- Host
+    - Test the different states of host.
+Currently tests BEGIN, DEAL_CARDS, WAIT_FOR_CLIENTS and TERMINATED.

 22e3450d273bd813e33374b470ca2e933aee2699